Whale Watching from Boutique Hotels Along the California Coast

 Inn at Newport Ranch

 Set along a mile and a half of rugged Mendocino County coastline, the Inn at Newport Ranch is a stunning destination with a myriad of sites to watch for migrating whales.
 Guests can hike trails atop the coastal bluffs, settle into oceanfront picnic spots built into the cliffs, gather around an oceanfront fire pit, or soak in a rooftop hot tub overlooking the sea.
 Several rooms, including the Captain’s Quarters and suites in the Redwood House, have extraordinary ocean views as well.
-Between mid-February and the end of April, the inn offers a whale-watching package that includes an afternoon cliffside picnic, cocktails by the fire, dinner for two, and a 10% discount off any room.
+Later this winter, the boutique hotel will feature a whale-watching package.
+Check back for more details.

 Little River Inn